brutcha/luna-clone/README.md

 const user = await AppRuntime.runPromise(loadUser);
 ```

-The runtime ensures `GlobalConfig`, `LivestoreConfig`, `AuthClient`, and custom Logger are all provisioned before the program runs.
+The runtime ensures `Livestore`, `GlobalConfig`, `AuthClient`, and the logging service are all provisioned before the program runs.